 Nothing is more classic than peanut butter and jelly when it comes to sandwiches.
 I made a mini version that’s perfect for children’s tea time.

-This finger sandwich is fun to make with kids since it doesn’t involve any knives.
+- Fun to make with kids since it doesn’t involve knives.

 - Tea sandwiches are also known as finger sandwiches since you eat them with your hands.